jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Chrome Dev Tools Lighthouse Validation

 [Chrome Dev Tools lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) was used to validate the performance of the app.
-There was one page which could not be tested with this method and it was the log out success page, this is due to Lighthouse needing to refresh the page to measure load performances but as the user has now logged out this page cannot be displayed at their is not user authenticated.
+There was one page which could not be tested with this method and it was the log out success page.
+This is due to Lighthouse needing to refresh the page to measure load performances but as the user has now logged out, this page cannot be displayed if it is not user authenticated.

 <details>
 <summary>Screenshots</summary>